eProsima/Fast-DDS-docs/docs/fastdds/statistics/monitor_service/intro.rst

 * **Proxy Data**: The way in which a Proxy can be described.

 * **Monitoring Information**: The collection of different sources of information and statuses of an entity,
-  including: the Proxy Data, incompatible qos, connections, liveliness, deadlines missed, inconsistent topics and lost sample status.
+  including: the Proxy Data, incompatible QoS, connections, liveliness, deadlines missed, inconsistent topics and lost sample status.

 Description